plsmphnx/redact-pdf/readme.md

 ## Known Limitations

-- Text is currently only matched within a single token; this means that text that crosses lines or pages (or possibly within a single line depending on formatting) can't be redacted.
+- Text is only matched within its scope; this means that text that crosses the boundary of its scope can't be redacted.
+- Text across tokens is simply concatenated for purposes of testing for redaction; this means that text crossing tokens (e.g. across lines, assuming the lines are stored as separate operators) will not have any intervening whitespace in the tested string, despite having such visually.
 - Stream redaction is not currently well-defined on XObject streams, only page content streams.